Copilot-Language/copilot/copilot-theorem/README.md

     transition problem (see the section about Copilot limitations)

 ## FAQ

-### Why does the light prover not deliver counterexamples ?

-The problem is the light prover is using uninterpreted functions to represent streams and Yices2 can't give you values for uninterpreted functions when you ask it for a valid assignment.
-Maybe we could get better performances and easily counterexample display if we rewrite the *light prover* so that it works with *transition systems* instead of *IL*.

 ### Why does the code related to transition systems look so complex ?